Dutch PM lashes out at 'idiots' after third night of violence | Health

 Dutch PM lashes out at 'idiots' after third night of violence

-Dutch Prime Minister Mark Rutte on Monday lashed out at "idiot" rioters who rampaged through cities across the Netherlands this weekend when protests against coronavirus policies turned violent.
+Dutch Prime Minister Mark Rutte on Monday lashed out at "idiot" rioters who rampaged through cities across the Netherlands this weekend when protests against coronavirus restrictions turned violent.

 More than 100 people were arrested during three nights of violence, which saw police open fire at rioters in Rotterdam on Friday.
 "This was pure violence disguised as protest," Rutte said in response to the worst disturbances since a full lockdown led to widespread disorder in January.